-Safety is not something that anyone sets out to ignore, but tight schedules, heavy equipment, pedestrian traffic and congested work space can sometimes compromise safety. every year in Canada, there are thousands of lift truck accidents, many of which result in death.
-Safety should be number 1 priority.
+Safety is not something that anyone sets out to ignore, but tight schedules, heavy equipment, pedestrian traffic, and congested workspace can sometimes compromise safety. every year in Canada, there are thousands of lift truck accidents, many of which result in death.
+Safety should be the number 1 priority.

 The answer to this question is yes.
 In order to operate a reach truck you need a reach truck license or reach truck certificate.
 In order to obtain this you need to be trained by a certified trainer.